Centre of photo is Marske village viewed from Hardstiles. Clints is on left edge of photo.

 George Cuit

 George Cuit (1743-1818) was born in Moulton, near Scotch Corner.
 In 1769 he was sponsored to study art in Rome and Europe by Sir Lawrence Dundas, First Earl of Zetland, and owner of Aske Hall.
 He was accompanied to Rome by his contemporary Thomas Harrison, who later became an architect and lived in Lancaster and Chester.
-After his 6-year Grand Tour he began work in London, but illness forced him to return to Richmond in 1776 .
-In Richmond he was the leader of a group of friends who styled themselves as the “Richmond Atheneum”, which included his contemporary John Yorke (of Yorke House, Richmond) and a younger generation including James Tate (Rector at Marske for sometime and headmaster of Richmond School), and brothers John and Timothy Hutton .
+After his 6-year Grand Tour he began work in London, but illness forced him to return to Richmond in 17763.
+In Richmond he was the leader of a group of friends who styled themselves as the “Richmond Atheneum”, which included his contemporary John Yorke (of Yorke House, Richmond) and a younger generation including James Tate (Rector at Marske for sometime and headmaster of Richmond School), and brothers John and Timothy Hutton3.

-In Richmond Cuit made a living painting landscapes, townscapes and some portraits, often working to commissions from wealthy local landowners .
+In Richmond Cuit made a living painting landscapes, townscapes and some portraits, often working to commissions from wealthy local landowners1.
 His paintings include accurate portrayals of local topographic features and buildings, although he often permitted himself to incorporate whimsical characters and animals in the foreground.
 His two paintings of the Swale Valley towards Richmond Castle from Marske Edge incorporate in one case a shepherd and three sheep, and in another the same shepherd with six sheep and a dog!
-A short biography, accompanying an exhibition of Cuit’s work at Tennants Auctioneers in Leyburn, was published by Jane Hatcher in 1992 .
+A short biography, accompanying an exhibition of Cuit’s work at Tennants Auctioneers in Leyburn, was published by Jane Hatcher in 19923.

 George Cuit’s son (1779-1854), who spelt his name “Cuitt” to distinguish himself from his father, earned a prominent reputation as a prolific engraver.
 He often chose ancient ruins as his subject, and spent much of his career based in Chester.
 In moving to Chester he had followed the close family friend and architect Thomas Harrison (see above).
 He returned to Yorkshire in later life to live near Masham.
 Like his father he was close to the Hutton family.
+A recent catalogue and summary of the works of George Cuitt (the younger) was published in 20224.

 David Morgan Rees